gileadekelvin/standup-api/README.md

 - [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode)
 - [Graphql Extension](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql)

-## More to come

-This repo is in constant change.
-The next steps are (not in that order):

-- Deploy support
-- CI/CD configuration

 ## Some decisions and tools used in this repo

 - [Babel](https://babeljs.io/): transpile typescript into javascript